Completion & Final Refit

 - The homography is unreliable (few decoded markers)

-Completion also requires a valid homography — if the global filter did not produce one (fewer than 4 decoded markers), completion is automatically skipped.
+Completion also requires a valid homography — if the coded global filter (fewer than 4 decoded markers) or the plain grid assignment did not produce one, completion is automatically skipped.